How PASS Storeroom inventory control software works

 The container or unit of quantity is important.
 For example it could be packs of 50 nails in which case when the software displays 50 as the quantity it means 50 bags of 50 nails.
 The software operates with minimum quantity settings, both local and global if you have more than one warehouse or stores.
 So add an extra column to the spreadsheet and fill in the minimum quantities that you need to have in stock.
 Then when the stock falls to this level you will get warning flags in the system and reorder reports can be generated.

-Before we do the stocktake we need get a list of locations on the database so that when the counting is being carried out we can record which locations the items are in.
-It depends on the layout of the stores as to the best way of giving the locations their codes.
+Before the stocktake is done we need get a list of locations on the database so that when the counting is being carried out we can record which locations the items are in.
+It depends on how your stores are laid out as to the best way of giving the locations their code.
 The IKEA style for example records the Aisle and Row A13-21 all on levels one and 2 for their customers.
-They reserve the upper levels for bulk storage.
+The upper levels are reserved for bulk storage.
 In a small storeroom all you will need is a rack number.
 Where you have goods on a floor area you need to define that area with a code so that everyone knows where to look.

 We are now ready to do the stocktake.
-All the products are on the system and we can print out a complete list of them with their barcodes on A4 sheets.
-You then do the count and use the PDA is used to record the location number, the product code and the quantity.
-When you have finished you uploaded the records to the pc which updates the stock data to reflect what you have in stock.
+Now all the products are on the system we can print out a complete list of them with their barcodes on A4 sheets.
+The count is then done and the PDA is used to record the location number, the product code and the quantity.
+When this has all finished then the records are uploaded to the pc and the stock data is updated to reflect what you have in stock.
 We now have a system.
 At this point it is worth running the reorder report to see items that are below you minimum quantity requirement.
 You can then place the appropriate orders.

 Bringing goods in

-When you receive goods from the suppliers you scan them and move them to their stores location.
+When goods are received from the suppliers they are scanned and moved to their stores location.
 But what if there is no barcode on the product?
 You can do one of two things.
 Look it up and scan from a preprinted barcode list that we provide or print a label with a label printer connected to a PC in the receiving area.
-When you scan the product code the PDA will recognise whether the stock type is serial, batch or commodity.
-If its either of the first two types then you will need to add the batch or serial number, This is necessary so that every item is monitored and can be easily found.
-You will usually find the batch and serial numbers on the delivery note if they are not already on the suppliers label on the outer container.
+When the product code is scanned the PDA will recognise whether the stock type is serial, batch or commodity.
+If its either of the first two types then the batch or serial number will be required.
+This is necessary so that every item is monitored and can be easily found.
+The batch and serial numbers will normally be found on the delivery note if they are not already on the suppliers label on the outer container.

 This is straightforward and involves a simple scan of the location and product codes.
 Your work method may be to pick the goods first for the customer order and bring them to the despatch bay.
 In this case you would do the scan as you remove them from their location and set the despatch area as the new location.

-When you load the goods onto the van or carrier you can scan them again to record the date and time of despatch.
+When they are then loaded onto the van or carrier you can scan them again to record the date and time of despatch.